mdsol/mauth-client-dotnet/README.md

     }
 }
 ```
-With the MAuth V2 protocol, there are two new options `MAuthVersion` and `DisableV1` added for Signing MAuth request.
+With the release of support for MAuth V2 protocol, by default MAuth request signs with both V1 and V2 protocol.
-`MAuthVersion` is passed either as `MAuthVersion.MWSV2` for signing with V2 protocol or `MAuthVersion.MWS` for continue
-signing with V1 protocol.
-By default, `DisableV1` option is set to false (if not included).
+Also by default, `DisableV1` option is set to false (if not included).
 When we are ready to
 disable all the V1 request, then we need to include this disable option as : `DisableV1 = true`.
 Signing with V2 protocol supports query string.